percona/pg_tde/documentation/docs/how-to/uninstall.md

     sudo systemctl restart postgresql-(pg-version)
     ```

+    !!! note
+        The service name may differ depending on your distribution and PostgreSQL version.

 ## Step 4.
 (Optional but recommended) Clean up configuration

 At this point it is safe to remove any configuration related to `pg_tde` from `postgresql.conf` and `postgresql.auto.conf`.
 Look for any configuration parameters prefixed with `pg_tde.` and remove or comment them out, as needed.